Semester One – Week 7 & 8:

 Typographic History:

-Even from old painted signs of business on the wall can tell the story id people, their lives, the times they lived, the state and style of Glasgow at the time.
+Even from old painted signs of businesses on the wall can tell the story of people, their lives, the times they lived, the state and style of Glasgow at the time.

 Photographic History of Clydebank: